-For that purpose, the Corporate Secretary Group also performs a series of communications activities to bolster government programs such as the addressing of Job Creation Law to the public, Sovereign Wealth Fund Creation, and the Formation of a Government-Owned Sharia Bank.
+For that purpose, the Corporate Secretary Group also performs series of communications activities to bolster government programs such as the addressing of Job Creation Law to the public, Sovereign Wealth Fund Creation, and the Formation of a Government-Owned Sharia Bank.
 These are executed by inviting editors in chief and organizing other gatherings with several media groups.

-In addition, the Corporate Secretary Group also prepares a series of communications activities involving state-owned enterprises to support the National Discount Festival (NDF) that is part of the national program Bangga Buatan Indonesia (BBI).
+In addition, the Corporate Secretary Group also prepares a series of communications activities involving state-owned enterprises to support the National Discount Festival

+(NDF) that is part of the national program Bangga Buatan Indonesia (BBI).
 The Corporate Secretary Group manages schedules and the involvement of each state-owned enterprise in the NDF.

-All those activities reflect the commitment of the Corporate Secretary Group to support the strengthening of the Company's reputation, especially in the main shareholders' perspective.
+All those activities reflect the commitment of the Corporate Secretary Group to support the strengthening of the Company's reputation, especially in the main shareholders' perspective amidst national economic conditions affected by the COVID-19 pandemic.

-In the event of a crisis so massive that it erodes the Company's reputation as well as the trust placed by the Stakeholders, the Company will immediately implement an action plan to minimize ruin, for instance formulating problem-solving strategies, determining internal sources, and making a schedule for crisis management and conducting the overall evaluation.
+In the event of a crisis so massive that it erodes the Company's reputation as well as the trust placed by the Stakeholders, the Company will immediately implement an action plan to minimize ruin, for instance problem-solving formulating strategies, determining internal sources, and making a schedule for crisis management and conducting the overall evaluation.